jwnelson/CHIAS/README.md

 # CHIAS
 Control Hardware Interfacing Arduino System

-Authors: Pete Marshall and Jack Nelson
+Contributors: Pete Marshall and Jack Nelson

 CHIAS is a dynamic robotic control system that interfaces between an on-board processor and control hardware such as steering servos and motor controllers on a heavily-modified RC car.
 CHIAS allows control over the RC vehicle to be